jenswegar/ruuvicollector-raspbian/README.md

 1. Provided the properties files and wifi config is correct and you have a influxdb reachable by the RPi, this should be enough to start the system collecting data.

 1. Once the Raspberry Pi is up and running, first step should be to ssh into the device and changing the default password (the default is the same as for the official image)!
 While you're at it, why not add your own SSH key as well.
+The machine should be reachable at the address ```collectorpi.local```

 ## Troubleshooting